Skip to content

 Cannes (7 kilometres west), Alpes-Maritimes

-Château de La Napoule stands on the water 7 kilometres west of Cannes in the Alpes-Maritimes, a neo-medieval fortress of Roman origin restored between 1918 and 1938.
-Seafront ramparts and terraces wrap the property, a cloister carries the carved creatures of sculptor Henry Clews, and a Gothic dining room glows with stained glass.
-The estate hosts up to 450 seated guests with full sole use on the Mediterranean shore.
-Venue hire starts at €11,500.
+Château de La Napoule rises straight from the Mediterranean 7 kilometres west of Cannes, a neo-medieval fortress of Roman origin that the sculptor Henry Clews restored between 1918 and 1938.
+Seafront ramparts and terraces wrap the property, the cloister carries Clews's carved stone creatures, and a Gothic dining room glows with stained glass.
+In the Alpes-Maritimes just along the coast from Cannes, the sea is the wall the ceremony stands on rather than a view glimpsed from the road.

 Why We Love It